MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 Any unhandled error will be added to the response, allowing the client to process the problem.

-At the same time, it does create a **CloudScript** error entry and is added to the total statistics available on your **CloudScript** dashboard.
+At the same time, it does create a CloudScript error entry, and is added to the total statistics available on your CloudScript dashboard.

 ![Game Manager - Automation - CloudScript Dashboard](media/tutorials/game-manager-cloudscript-dashboard.png)

-To force-log the exception in the form of a **JSON** string, use error logging via the *log* object.
+To force-log the exception in the form of a JSON string, use error logging via the `log` object.

 ```javascript
 "use strict";